A Quick Recap

 The MID Pattern

 We noticed that some products have all three identifiers (catalogid, gpcid, mid), while others only have a product ID.
-When we clicked on products that had mid present, the detail view showed multiple merchant offers with price comparisons.
-Products without mid showed only a single seller.
+This led us to create three labels:

 Query: "best rated power bank 20000mah"